Dyslecix-Dev/github-tutorial/README.md

 1. After proposing a change to a new branch (i.e. creating a pull request), you will see a check called **Code scanning/CodeQL**.
 2. If there is a vulnerability, the check will have a red X. From there you can click **Details**.
 3. Click **Show paths**.

+### Change commit history

+#### Removing sensitive data

+1. In the terminal, clone the repository you need to remove sensitive data from using the `git clone` command.
+2. While you are in the repository, in the terminal, type `git rm .env` to remove the `.env` file.
+3. In the terminal, type `git commit -m "remove .env file"`.
+4. In the terminal, type `git push`.

+#### Removing a file from Git history using BFG Repo-Cleaner

+1.